rafarlho/rafarlho/README.md

 # Hello everybody! 👋🏼
 My name is Rafael Carvalho from Portugal.
 Concluded 1st cycle degree in Computer and Informatics Engineering in 2023.
+Worked @Bosch Security System from February 2024 to July 2025, as lead front-end dev.
-Currently working @Keenfinity as lead front-end dev.
+Currently working @Keenfinity as full-stack developer, while also providing support to the AI investigation team.

 ### Visit some projects in which I collaborated :